charis-ant/Information_Systems_Project_2/README.md

 sudo dockerd
 ```

-<p>To start the containerization process (creation of the flask container and mongodb3 container), while the docker is still running and every other container has stopped executing (necessary in case the same ports were being used), we type the command bellow in the terminal window:
+<p>To start the containerization process (creation of the flask container and mongodb container), while the docker is still running and every other container has stopped executing (necessary in case the same ports were being used), we type the command bellow in the terminal window:

 ```bash
     sudo docker-compose up -d